 Upon seeing There Will Be Blood and the wardrobe of the unpolished gold miner-turned-oilman, Daniel Plainview (portrayed by Daniel Day Lewis), Morten found his true calling.
 In the autumn of 2009 one of Morten’s friends was looking for a belt supplier for his shop in Copenhagen and asked Morten if he could make some.
 It lit a spark and Morten really got a taste for creating unique and exclusive leather goods.

-For the moment his studio is located in his apartment in Vesterbro.
-The first thing you notice when entering the apartment is the quite heavy smell of rough leather.
-Soon Morten will be moving into the workshop of CPHmade in Amager.
+In the early beginnings Morten had his ‘studio’ in a apartment in Vesterbro, Copenhagen (above).
+The first thing you noticed when entering was the quite heavy smell of rough leather.
+Today Morten works out of a workshop in the Wrenchmonkees garage in Amager.

 Morten is eternally grateful for his time with Tender, “without William I probably wouldn’t have made it anywhere,” as he put it.
 Among other things William Kroll introduced Morten to his present sales representative in Japan.
 To pay the rent while he lived in the expensive British capital, Morten worked as a stooge for a horse race bookmaker.
 Today, even though the public reception of For Holding Up The Trousers has been overwhelmingly positive, Morten has a 9 to 5 job to make ends meet.